avet-davtyan/ask-me/Readme.md

 ## Future Improvements

+### Embedding Model Integration
 Using embedding models directly in our server might be problematic since all Hugging Face packages are in ESM modules, which creates dynamic import problems.

 **Potential solutions:**
 - Transfer the whole project to ESM modules
 - Create a separate local service (e.g., in Python) to handle embeddings

+### Process Management
+Currently, if an unhandled rejection occurs, the application will crash.
+To improve reliability and ensure continuous operation:

+**Recommended solution:**
+- Use **PM2** for process management and auto-restart capabilities